 Actions of the Save, Reboot, Factory, Backup, and Logout buttons also can be performed via the top-page menu displayed when the mouse pointer is over the System caption.

 System Log

-On the System log / Configuration page, you can set the system log options and configure sending the system log to a remote host, a USB storage connected to the router, and/or e-mail.
+On the System / System log / Configuration page, you can set the system log options and configure sending the system log to a remote host and/or a USB storage connected to the router.